-University of Calgary Sends Off Its First Female Engineering Graduate
+University of Calgary Sends Off Its First Woman Engineering Graduate

-In 1970, Barbara Howes, P.Eng., became the first female engineering graduate from the University of Calgary.
-She was also the first female engineer with Amoco Canada Petroleum and the first woman to chair the Canadian Institute of Mining, Metallurgy and Petroleum’s technical society.
+In 1970, Barbara Howes, P.Eng., became the first woman engineering graduate from the University of Calgary.
+She was also the first woman engineer with Amoco Canada Petroleum and the first woman to chair the Canadian Institute of Mining, Metallurgy and Petroleum’s technical society.

 Like many pioneering women in the profession, she didn’t set out to break new ground—she simply wanted to be recognized by her peers as a good engineer.